 Rate the App: Tap to review the UniFi mobile app in the App Store® or Google Play™.

-2. Choosing between Standalone Mode and Controller Mode
+Standalone Mode vs Controller Mode

 Before setting up your devices, you should decide whether you want to use our controller software or configure your AP's without it.

-This is the preferred method for configuring your UniFi devices.
+The Controller mode is the preferred method for configuring your UniFi devices.
 You will be able to view the dashboard, devices, clients, statistics, insights, alerts, events and more; as well as view detailed information about devices and clients.
 Many configuration and settings options are available as well, and you can use it from almost anywhere in the world.